eat-sleep-code/camera/README.md

 # Camera

-This program makes use of the Raspberry Pi cameras a little more friendly by adding some error handling and presetting some common settings.
+This program makes use of a Raspberry Pi camera a little more friendly by adding some error handling and presetting common settings.

 ---
 ## Installation